 Undifferentiated carcinoma translates to “undifferentiated tumor.”
 This refers to a tumor with little or no evidence of differentiation, meaning it does not resemble normal tissue.6

-Nasal undifferentiated carcinoma is believed to originate from Schneiderian epithelium (the membranous lining of the maxillary sinus cavity) or from the nasal ectoderm of the paranasal sinuses.
+Nasal undifferentiated carcinoma is believed to originate from the Schneiderian epithelium (the membranous lining of the maxillary sinus cavity) or the nasal ectoderm of the paranasal sinuses.

-Given the undifferentiated nature of this malignancy, immunohistochemical analysis is extremely helpful, so your veterinarian can formulate a treatment plan with confidence.7
+Given the undifferentiated nature of this malignancy, immunohistochemical analysis (see below) is constructive so your veterinarian can confidently formulate a treatment plan.7

-Historically, dogs with squamous cell carcinoma or undifferentiated carcinoma have a poorer outcome after radiation therapy than those with sarcomas or adenocarcinomas.
+Historically, dogs with undifferentiated carcinoma have a poorer outcome after radiation therapy than those with sarcomas or adenocarcinomas.

 Chondrosarcoma